TURBOTEST: Learning When Less is Enough through Early Termination of Internet Speed Tests: Introduction

 \textsc{TurboTest} leverages machine learning (ML) to optimize prediction and termination independently, while coordinating them end-to-end.
 ML naturally incorporates complementary metrics and adapts to non-stationary network conditions that break heuristic assumptions.
 It can also exploit the vast repositories of \emph{full} speed test results already collected by providers, turning existing infrastructure into a training resource.
 To ensure robustness in deployment, \textsc{TurboTest} includes a lightweight fallback mechanism: tests exhibiting high variability---where early termination would be unreliable---are allowed to run to completion, bounding worst-case error.

 \smartparagraph{Key contributions.} This paper makes three contributions: \begin{itemize} \item \textbf{Learning problem.} We cast external termination of speed tests as an \emph{optimal stopping} problem, exposing the compound trade-off between accuracy and measurement cost and clarifying the implicit assumptions behind existing heuristics. \item \textbf{Design.} We develop \textsc{TurboTest}, a two-stage ML framework that decouples throughput prediction from termination, leverages richer transport-level features (e.g., RTT, retransmissions, congestion window) alongside throughput, and exposes a single tunable parameter $\epsilon$ that encodes operator accuracy tolerance.
-A fallback mechanism ensures robustness under high variability. \item \textbf{Evaluation.} We evaluate \textsc{TurboTest} on 173k M-Lab speed tests spanning 2024--2025 across diverse access types.
-Our results demonstrate that \textsc{TurboTest} consistently improves the accuracy-savings frontier over state-of-the-art heuristics.
-At $\epsilon=15$, for example, \textsc{TurboTest} achieves 92\% data savings with 19\% median error, outperforming BBR's maximum of 85\% savings at 37\% error and CIS's 88\% data savings at 32\% error.
-Importantly, it closes much of the gap to oracle bounds, showing that adaptive ML-based termination can approach theoretical limits while remaining deployable at scale. \end{itemize}